Digital Mission Engineering (DME): Events and Time Components (Part 4 of 4)

 8. Click OK to accept your changes and to close the Properties Browser.

-Adding the DSP to Pegasus complete chain access intervals to the Time Display
+Adding the DSP to Pegasus Complete Chain Access intervals to the Time Display

 You can add the time component to the Time Display component rows to see how it compares to the data you have about the Pegasus burn.
+This interval marks each time the sensor on the SBIRS_GEO-3_41937 is able to scan and detect the burn signature from Pegasus.

 1. Click Add Time Components () in the Timeline View toolbar.